 Start with your customer.
 How much do they care where their shoes are sourced from?
 Do they have perceptions of quality when they think of a particular country?

 Can you easily travel to the factory location you have in mind?
 Sometimes a face-to-face meeting is necessary to remove roadblocks, ease communication and build a rapport.

-I will be sharing lots more information on finding the best shoe factory for your product on my How to Find a Shoe Manufacturer masterclass.
+I shared lots more information on finding the best shoe factory for your product in my How to Find a Shoe Manufacturer masterclass.
 To access the recording of this masterclass and get exclusive invites to live masterclasses, apply to join The Shoe Community.